DharaniSR/Portfolio/README.md

-Hi, My name is Atanu Karmakar, Here you will able to see the deatails about me.
+Hi, My name is Dharani, Here you will able to see the deatails about me.

-## Atanu Karmakar
+## Dharani

 ---
 ### Techstacks ✨